TritonDataCenter/sdc-vmapi/docs/index.md

 ## DeleteVm (DELETE /vms/:uuid)

 Deletes a VM.
-The VM will be physically destroyed and it will be marked as destroyed in the cache database.
+If the VM exists and has a `server_uuid` that refers to an actual CN that is available, the VM will be physically destroyed and it will be marked as destroyed in the cache database.

+If the VM doesn't have a `server_uuid`, the request will result in an error.

 ### Inputs